davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 Every piece of data is stored in your memory in two pieces: its content and its address.
 We can ask the OS for the addresses of existing data, but we can't tell your OS *where* to place them.
 We will focus on three syntax elements:

-  - Pointer Declaration: To declare a pointer variable, use `data-type *ptr;`
+  - Pointer Declaration: To declare a pointer variable, use `data-type *ptr;` (Creates a "notepad")
-  - Address-Of: To get the address of an existing variable, use `&var`
+  - Address-Of: To get the address of an existing variable, use `&var`.
+(Gets the address of a building)
   - De-reference: To follow the pointer to its content, use `*ptr`.
+(Follows the address to the building)
+  - Pointer Assignment: `ptr1 = ptr2;` (Write another address on the notepad)

 1. Consider the code below.
 Read through it before moving on.